 In this article, You will read Soil Erosion, Land Degradation, and Soil Conservation for UPSC (Biogeography).

 Soil erosion is the loosening and displacement of topsoil particles from the land.
-Soil erosion is a natural process that occurs on all lands.
-Soil erosion may occur at a slow or fast rate.
 Soil erosion in nature maybe

-- (a) a slow process (or geological erosion) or
+- a slow process (or geological erosion) or

-- (b) a fast process promoted by deforestation, floods, tornadoes, or other human activities.
+- a fast process promoted by deforestation, floods, tornadoes, or other human activities.

 Types of Soil Erosion